CmlLib/CmlLib.Core-wiki/MLaunchOption.md

 **Type: MinecraftPath** _Optional_

-Set base directory for launching.
+Sets base directory for launching.
 You should not set this property if you use `CMLauncher`.

+### JavaVersion

+**Type: string** _Optional_

+Sets the java version.
+It overrides default java version.
+The default java version is determined by [JavaChecker](https://github.com/CmlLib/CmlLib.Core/wiki/FileChecker#JavaChecker).

 ### JavaPath

 **Type: string** _Optional_

 Sets the java path.
-If this property is empty and you call `CMLauncher.CreateProcess`, the `CreateProcess` method will set this property to `<Your Game Path>/runtime`, makes sure Java is installed, and downloads Java if it doesn't exist.
+It overrides default java binary path.
+The default java binary path is determined by [JavaChecker](https://github.com/CmlLib/CmlLib.Core/wiki/FileChecker#JavaChecker).

 ### MaximumRamMb